 – Henry Blodget, CEO of Insider Inc (Src).

 It’s easy to say publishers should try private marketplace (PMP), not just open exchanges today.
 But Business Insider knew it from the start.
-The publisher knows that PMPs have the ability to connect them directly to premium publishers and promotes competition to increase ad revenue.
+The publisher knows that PMPs have the ability to connect them directly to premium publishers and promote competition to increase ad revenue.

 “Programmatic feels more encouraging to me in its current form because I have transparency into what’s happening – and more control.
 And, with the private marketplace, [it creates] the direct relationship with the advertiser.”